junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "Did the Purgatory do this to you?
 Pulling you here and there?
 Making these whatever weirdass portals all over?
 God, I have so many questions."
 Dean feels the twist in his stomach tightens, the tie turning over.
 He thinks he's gonna be sick.

 His voice quieter.
 "Do you choose to leave, or do you have to, Cas?"
 He pushes the words out, tasting the edge of them, each as sharp as the knives and blades and the beaks of those birds, cutting his tongue and throat bloody.
-"I just want you back, want you stay, want you okay.
+"I fight so hard, just want you back, want you stay, want you okay.
 Is that too much to ask?"

-The shrieking angelic voice that answers him is even more pained than the last one he heard.
+The shrieking angelic voice that answers him is even more pained than the previous one he heard.
 Dean can't imagine what is it Cas is saying.

 The vultures gather back closer as Cas's wings flapping incrementally slower and visibly more exhausted and heavy.
 One of them land the claws on his wings in the mid sky, more followed.
 A burst of new smell of copper and iron outburst in the air.